GjikaByte/GjikaByte/README.md

 📊 OTC FLOW – Middle Office, Data Analyst

-At OTC Flow, I focus on developing and optimising data pipelines using SQL and Python to streamline ETL processes for portfolio tracking and financial reporting.
+At OTC Flow, I focused on developing and optimising data pipelines using SQL and Python to streamline ETL processes for portfolio tracking and financial reporting.
 By leveraging PySpark, I analyze large datasets to provide actionable insights for sustainable commodities trading.
 Additionally, I automated reporting workflows using Python and Power BI, which improved operational efficiency and enabled real-time data visualization.
 My role also includes ensuring data integrity during database migrations, enhancing the reliability of analytics and quantitative analysis.

-💹 Freelance Data Analyst

-As a freelance data analyst, I help clients structure and manage their data and accounting workflows.
-Using Excel and Power BI, I design dashboards and reporting systems that empower businesses to make data-driven decisions.
-My efforts contribute to improving operational transparency and efficiency.

 📈 Pertento Partners – Trader